 Can I be sure my pregnancy test is positive?

 Yes.
 Even a faint line on the stick is a positive result and means you are pregnant.
 Pregnancy tests pick up on the pregnancy hormone hCG (human Chorionic Gonadotrophin), which your body starts making when you get pregnant.
 Your body will produce more of this hormone during the early stages of pregnancy, and most home pregnancy tests will give you a 99% accurate result if you test from, or after, the day of your expected period.
-More sensitive tests, like Clearblue Early Detection Pregnancy Test will detect the presence of hCG from six days before your missed period (which is five days before you expect your period).
+More sensitive tests, like Clearblue Ultra Early Pregnancy Test will detect the presence of hCG from six days before your missed period (which is five days before you expect your period).

 Because hCG is usually only present in your body when you’re pregnant, false positive results are incredibly rare.
 If you use a reliable pregnancy test, like Clearblue, you can be over 99% certain you’re pregnant if you see a positive result.